 As with any solar system purchase, you will still see monthly electricity bill savings; however, a higher monthly payment will offset the savings.Free Solar Consultation

 Incentives for Purchasing Solar

 When considering a solar lease, solar loan or direct purchase of solar, there are many different reasons why each financing option works.
-Arguably some of the best reasons to purchase your rooftop solar system are the abundant financial solar incentives that are available to you.
-As your solar company, Sunpro Solar will take into account any available incentives to help you cover the cost of solar panels and solar installation.
+Named the top residential solar company in the nation by Solar Power World in 2021, Sunpro Solar will take into account any available incentives to help you offset the cost of solar panels and solar installation.

 Solar Tax Credits

-When you schedule your free consultation with Sunpro Solar, we will explain to you the different types of tax credits to apply to your solar panels.
+When you schedule your free consultation with Sunpro Solar, we will explain to you the different types of tax credits available to you.
 This includes the 26% Federal Solar Tax Credit(ITC) and any incentives offered by your state.
 The earlier you buy your solar panels the better, because the 26% tax credit will only be available through the end of 2022.
-The Solar Federal Tax Credit for homeowners with solar power will drop to 22% in 2023.
+The Solar Federal Tax Credit for homeowners going solar will drop to 22% in 2023.

 State And Utility Rebates

 In some states, the state governments and even local utility companies will help to make your switch to solar even easier — with the use of rebates applied to your investment of solar panels.
-Utility companies are realizing just how fantastic solar panels are, and how much they can benefit everyone.
-So to encourage customers to go solar, some utility companies are offering solar rebates to help with the cost of switching to solar.
+Utility companies are realizing just how beneficial solar energy is, so to encourage customers to go solar, some utility companies are offering solar rebates as well as net metering programs to help with the cost of switching to solar.

 Energy Efficient Mortgage (EEM) Credits